FutureSharks/rpi-security/README.md

         sudo systemctl daemon-reload
         sudo systemctl enable rpi-security.service

-Add your MAC addresses and Pushbullet API key to ``/etc/rpi-security.conf``.
+Add your MAC address or addresses and Pushbullet API key to ``/etc/rpi-security.conf``.

+Ensure you have enabled the camera module using ``raspi-config``.

 And start the service: